MACI Quadratic Voting Rules (AEZ Quadratic Grant): https://dorahacks.io/aez/maci-voting/detail

 The Minimal Anti-Collusion Infrastructure (MACI) is a secure, private, on-chain voting system designed to minimize cheating risks like bribery and collusion.
 Using zero-knowledge proofs, MACI ensures receipt-free voting, making it so only the vote coordinator can verify individual votes while allowing anyone to verify overall results.
 This makes MACI particularly valuable for governance and funding events, ensuring fair and transparent outcomes.

-What’s the difference between regular QF at the Grant and MACI-QV?
+What’s the difference between regular grant program Quadratic Funding (QF) and MACI-QV?

 Need help?